 Bronchitis in Pregnancy

-Pregnancy can make you more susceptible to common illness as your immunity is lowered at this time to make room for the baby in your body.
-Not only will you find that you catch a cold or flu faster than usual, but these illnesses may even last longer than they would before.
-So, in case you feel like you have come down with a bad case of a cough or a sore throat, you may want to consult your doctor as it may be a case of bronchitis.
+Pregnancy can make you more susceptible to common illnesses as your immunity is lowered at this time to make room for the baby in your body.
+Not only will you catch a cold or flu faster than usual, but these illnesses may even last longer than they would before.
+So, in case you feel like you have come down with a bad cough or sore throat, you may want to consult your doctor, as it may be a case of bronchitis.
 It is important not to take your health loosely and consult a doctor if it is compromised, especially in case of bronchitis and pregnancy.
 And how to know if you have bronchitis in pregnancy?
 Let’s find out.

 Some of the common causes of bronchitis are:

 1. Virus and Bacteria

 Almost 90% of the cases of bronchitis are due to viruses.
 It is caused by the same viruses that spread flu and cold: rhinoviruses, parainfluenza viruses, etc. It can also be caused by bacteria.
 Mucous that builds up due to flu or cold can also cause bronchitis.
 Most of the viral cases are observed in the influenza season.

 Common breathing irritants like smoke from cigarettes, dust particles, chemical fumes, etc., can trigger bronchitis.
 They can also make the inflammation worse, which can cause chronic bronchitis – harmful to the baby and cause respiratory tract conditions and congenital effects in the baby.

 Long exposure to dust, grain, ammonia, strong acids, chlorine, and others can also be the cause of bronchitis.

 The symptoms of bronchitis in pregnant women may be slightly more than in others.
 Some of the commonplace signs are:

 - Difficulty in breathing or a feeling of choking in the throat